Senators beat Montreal 6-3, snap Habs’ 3-game win streak

-MONTREAL (AP) — Evgenii Dadonov scored twice and Artem Anisimov had a goal and two assists as the Ottawa Senators defeated the Montreal Canadiens 6-3 on Saturday night.
+MONTREAL (AP) — Evgenii Dadonov scored twice and Artem Anisimov had three assists as the Ottawa Senators defeated the Montreal Canadiens 6-3 on Saturday night.

 Anton Forsberg finished with 35 saves for Ottawa.